-Ts Tertiary sedimentary strata (middle Eocene? to Paleocene?) - Reddish-brown mudstone, yellowishbrown, medium- to coarse-grained "salt and pepper" sandstone, pebble conglomerate, and minor yellowish-brown sandy and micritic limestone; clasts are rounded, pebble- to small-cobble-size quartzite of mostly tan, gray, and white hues, with uncommon red quartzite and rare black chert and Paleozoic limestone pebbles; typically poorly cemented and non-resistant; may form parts of poorly exposed and apparently chaotic blocks within map unit QTms(Tsdb), as it does in the adjacent Bicknell quadrangle to the south (Biek, 2016, 2021); pebbles are locally common as a lag along the length of the Thousand Lake fault zone, thus indicating the widespread presence of this unit on the covered slopes of Thousand Lake Mountain and Boulder Mountain; age and correlation uncertain, but may be related to middle Eocene (Duchesnean Land Mammal Age, about 42-38 Ma) clastic strata of Flat Top (map unit Tc of Doelling and Kuehne, 2007), which yielded a lower jaw of Telatoceras, a small extinct rhinoceros (DeBlieux, 2006); thickness unknown, but may exceed 400 feet (120 m) thick on nearby Thousand Lake Mountain (Doelling and Kuehne, 2007).
+Ts Tertiary sedimentary strata (middle Eocene? to Paleocene?) - Pale-yellowish-brown and reddish-brown mudstone, medium- to coarse-grained "salt and pepper" sandstone, pebble conglomerate, and minor yellowish-brown sandy and micritic limestone; clasts are rounded, pebble- to small-cobble-size quartzite of mostly tan, gray, and white hues, with uncommon red quartzite and rare black chert and Paleozoic limestone pebbles; typically poorly cemented and non-resistant; may form parts of poorly exposed and apparently chaotic blocks within map unit QTms(Tsdb), as it does in the adjacent Bicknell quadrangle to the south (Biek, 2016); pebbles are locally common as a lag along the length of the Thousand Lake fault zone, thus indicating the widespread presence of this unit on the covered slopes of Thousand Lake Mountain and Boulder Mountain; likely related to middle Eocene (Duchesnean Land Mammal Stage, about 42-38 Ma) clastic strata of Flat Top (map unit Tc of Doelling and Kuehne, 2007), which yielded a lower jaw of Telatoceras, a small extinct rhinoceros (DeBlieux, 2006); thickness unknown, but may exceed 400 feet (120 m) thick on nearby Thousand Lake Mountain (Doelling and Kuehne, 2007).